Ryason55/quake_mission_packs_ry-vitalized/README.md

 - Deathmatch: The number of available bodies for dead players that have respawned has been doubled from 4 to 8.
 - Deathmatch: Nails and Lasers now have a larger hitbox against other players specifically.
 Nails from the regular Nailgun have a slightly larger hitbox than the others.
 Wall traps are not affected.
 - Deathmatch: Earthquakes from mission pack map events no longer cause players to shake.
+- :new: Deathmatch: Rocket capacity is now limited to 50, down from 100.
 - :new: [DoE] Deathmatch: Alternate ammo types have lower ammo caps than campaign.
 - :new: [DoE] Deathmatch: Weapon pickups no longer give alternate ammo inherantly.
 - :new: [DoE] Deathmatch: Deathmatch Tag is now initiated with flag 32 in `gamecfg`, instead of `teamplay 3`.